 2. Put the garlic pieces into a mug/teacup.
 Fill with water.

-3. Put the cup inside of the microwave.
+3. Put the cup inside the microwave.
 Boil for two minutes.

 4. Remove the cup.
 While still hot, take out the pieces of garlic.